 This section of the site details all the names ever applied to the class 90s.
-The latest nameplate document was last updated in September 2016 to reflect the de-naming of 90003 in July 2016 following a planned overhaul at Crewe.
+The latest nameplate document was last updated in January 2019 to reflect the naming of 90028 in January 2019 following a planned overhaul at Crewe.

 Since the class 90s were introduced in the late 1980s, there flagship route has been the WCML.
 We look back at some of the key highlights from the past 30 years.
 The original allocation saw 90001-90025 working passenger trains.

 This website is dedicated to the BR built class 90s which were manufactured and assembled in Crewe Works from 1985 until completion in 1990 under contract with GEC.
 The original fleet consisted of 50 locomotives numbered 90001-90050.

 The class 90s have featured 28 different liveries during their 30 year history.The newest livery was unveiled on the 2nd July 2016 to 90024 which was outshopped in a Malcolm Logistics livery by DB Cargo.
 For info see link below.